evahteri/Path-Finder/documentation/test_specification.md

 Results are showed as printed lines in terminal and in a messagebox via gui.
 Results include run time as microseconds and percentage difference (difference in run time / slower algorithm run time * 100).

 Heap's performance is tested with 1000 push and pop calls, and it is compared to Python's heapq module's heap with same calls.
 Function counts the time and percentage difference.

+The user can also test algorithms with any map and plot the results as two different graphs.

 ## Coverage report